Become a Volunteer

-Co-op Troop Leader: Share troop leader responsibilities with all the other parents in a troop.
-Instead of two co-leaders running the troop, parents take turns on a rotating schedule.
+Co-op Troop Leader: Share troop leader responsibilities with other parents/guardians in a troop.
+Instead of two co-leaders running the troop, parents/guardians can take turns on a rotating schedule.
 Download the Co-op Troop Leader Reference Sheet (PDF) to learn more.
+Sign up »

-Assist with driving, activity planning, snacks, money management, or other tasks necessary to keep the troop running oh-so-smoothly from week to week.
+Troop Volunteers: Assist with driving, activity planning, snacks, money management, or other tasks necessary to keep the troop running oh-so-smoothly.
+Sign up »

-A Girl Scout Juliette Mentor is a parent or trusted adult who guides a Juliette (individual Girl Scouts not participating in a troop) through her experience.
+Juliette Mentor: A Girl Scout Juliette Mentor is a parent/guardian or trusted adult who guides a Juliette (individual Girl Scouts not participating in a troop) through her Girl Scout experience.
 Mentors lead their girl, just as troop leaders lead their troop.
+Sign up »

-Support and mentor adult volunteers in your service unit (a local geographic unit of troops/groups within Girl Scouts River Valleys) as they work with Girl Scouts to create memories they will never forget.
+Service Unit Volunteers: Support and mentor adult volunteers in your service unit (a local geographic unit of troops/groups within Girl Scouts River Valleys) as they work with Girl Scouts to create memories they will never forget.
+Sign up »

 Resources and Training

-You will be part of a network of thousands of volunteers just like you, some with years or decades of experience.
-Check out Volunteers.GirlScoutsRV.org—a resource website just for volunteers with training, planning guides, activity plans, field trip opportunities, forms, role descriptions, and more.
+You will be part of a network of thousands of talented volunteers just like you.
+Check out Volunteers.GirlScoutsRV.org—a resource website for registered volunteers with training, planning guides, activity plans, field trip opportunities, forms, role descriptions, and more.
 You’ll also have access to Girl Scout staff who are dedicated to helping you succeed.